 Harvard Business School professor Michael Norton and his colleagues have also done a study on giving and found that, as opposed to their expectations, giving (in this case of money) drastically increases the level of happiness in the givers.

-This is no surprise, in fact, as it’s been proven by Jorge Moll and his colleagues of the US National Institute of Health that giving activates regions of the brain associated with pleasure, social connection, and trust.
+Jorge Moll and his colleagues at the US National Institute of Health have proven that giving activates parts of the brain linked to pleasure, social connection, and trust.
+This finding highlights the positive effects of generosity on our brains and overall well-being.

-Dr. Sonja Luybomirsky who is a University of California professor specialising on happiness, says that: “When you are kind to others, you feel good as a person — more moral, optimistic, and positive”.
+Dr. Sonja Luybomirsky who is a University of California professor specializing in happiness, says: “When you are kind to others, you feel good as a person — more moral, optimistic, and positive”.
 Her research on the topic found that performing positive acts once a week led to the most happiness.
 She also says: “People who engage in kind acts become happier over time”.

 Improved Social Skills

-It’s not just health and happiness; doing good has been proved to reduce levels of anxiety in socially anxious people.
-The University of British Colombia did an experiment where people who were socially anxious had to perform small acts of kindness at least six times a week over a period of four weeks.
+It’s not just health and happiness; doing good has been proven to reduce levels of anxiety in socially anxious people.
+The University of British Colombia did an experiment where socially anxious people had to perform small acts of kindness at least six times a week over four weeks.
 This included small gestures such as holding the door open for someone, buying lunch for a friend, etc.

 The results from the study showed two types of benefits of doing good.
-Firstly, acts of kindness led to significant increases in participants’ positive mood.
-Secondly, they led to an increase in relationship satisfaction and decrease in social avoidance in these individuals who are socially anxious.
+Firstly, acts of kindness led to significant increases in participants’ positive moods.
+Secondly, they led to an increase in relationship satisfaction and a decrease in social avoidance in these socially anxious individuals.

 Stronger Relationships

-General wellbeing, positive attitude and levels of happiness are as related to our own internal perception of the world as they are to what happens to us.
+General well-being, positive attitude, and levels of happiness are as related to our internal perception of the world as they are to what happens to us.
 Thus, oftentimes they are directly affected by our relationships with others or the lack of such.

-It’s been found by a number of studies that relationships are absolutely crucial for our mental and psychical health.
-For example, in his book Loneliness: Human Nature and the Need for Social Connection, John Cacioppo says “Health and well-being for a member of our species requires among other things, being satisfied and secure in our bonds with other people.”
+It’s been found by several studies that relationships are crucial for our mental and physical health.
+In his book Loneliness: Human Nature and the Need for Social Connection, John Cacioppo argues that health and well-being depend on strong connections with others.
+He emphasizes the importance of being secure and satisfied in our social bonds.
+These connections are crucial for our overall sense of well-being.

 Exchanges of kindness increase the sense of trust and cooperation that strengthens our ties to others.
 In her book The How of Happiness, Dr. Sonja Luybomirsky writes “Being kind and generous leads you to perceive others more positively and more charitably,” and this “fosters a heightened sense of interdependence and cooperation in your social community.”

-The above mentioned and countless other studies all show the same – volunteering, charity work and giving in general, gives you the feeling that you are important and needed.
-The sense of purpose that it evokes in turn leads to more happiness, better health and better social connectedness.
+Studies consistently show that volunteering and charity work make you feel important and needed.
+Giving to others fosters a sense of significance.
+These actions enhance your well-being and sense of purpose.
+The sense of purpose that it evokes in turn leads to more happiness, better health, and better social connectedness.
 As a human race, we all want to love and be loved.

 Scientific research aside, you don’t need empirical proof.
 I don’t need to prove this to you.
 We all know the sense of satisfaction and feeling of happiness that comes with doing good, it is just human nature.

 The question is not why do it, but how to do it so that it is incorporated into your daily life.
-We spend one third, if not more, of our adult life at work and wouldn’t it be great knowing that all this time you invest in your career is also an investment in good, and in yourself?
+We spend a significant portion of our adult life at work, often more than one-third.
+Wouldn’t it be wonderful to know that this time is not just an investment in your career?
+But also in your personal growth and well-being.

-I work with businesses from manufacturing to services providers to professionals both in the B2B and B2C domain and I know that there’s a growing thrust in people to search for meaning in their lives.
+I work with businesses across various sectors, from manufacturing to service providers, both in B2B and B2C domains.
+I’ve noticed a growing desire among people to find meaning in their lives.
 And I also know how daunting and challenging embedding a bigger purpose into your organisation is.